bbauska/W3Cx-3of5/README.md

 <h3 id="ch2-3-8">2.3.8 Enhanced HTML5 Video Players</h3>

-There are numerous "enhanced" video players; most are free and open source, some are commercial.
+<p>There are numerous "enhanced" video players; most are free and open source, some are commercial.
 They offer lots of features, which are listed below.
 Not all of these features are available in every player, this list just illustrates what can be added to the standard <video> element.

-We call them "HTML5 enhanced video players" because on top of being based on the <video> element, they come with custom features, custom look'n'feel, chapters, etc., based on a JavaScript API that makes such customization possible.
+We call them "HTML5 enhanced video players" because on top of being based on the <video> element, they come with custom features, custom look'n'feel, chapters, etc., based on a JavaScript API that makes such customization possible.</p>

 <h4>Accessible players</h4>